industrialresolution/generator-bootstrap-edit-vars/README.md

 # generator-bootstrap-edit-vars [![Build Status](https://secure.travis-ci.org/industrialresolution/generator-bootstrap-edit-vars.png?branch=master)](https://travis-ci.org/industrialresolution/generator-bootstrap-edit-vars)

 > A yeoman generator to work with the LESS version of Bootstrap 3.
 This version allows you to customize your own 'variables.less'.

+## Release Notes

+### v2.1.0 - 7/14/2014
+* Bootstrap 3.2.0
+* Modernizr 2.8.3

 ## Getting Started